Skip to main content

 Backup location validationPortworx Backup server checks connectivity to the backup locationStork on each application cluster checks connectivity to the backup location using Workload Identity.
 You can trigger a manual validation from the Portworx Backup console.
 For more information, see Validate Cluster Connectivity to a backup location.

-Alerts and Metrics
+Alerts and metrics

 The following Prometheus alert rules are available for Gardener cluster discovery operations in Federated mode.
 These alerts follow the standard Portworx Backup alerting pattern and are raised when the relevant gauge metric indicates an error state.